MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-visual-studio-code/clone-github-repository.md

 # [From status bar](#tab/create-branch-status-bar)

 1. Select the branch name in the status bar.
+This opens the command palette.

     The status bar is usually found at the bottom of Visual Studio code.